Are you thinking about buying a car via your limited company?

 If your company pays for fuel, there is an additional tax for this privilege.

-This is based on a car fuel benefit multiplier which increases each year.
+This is based on a car fuel benefit multiplier that increases each year.
+For the 2023/4 and 2024/5 tax years, the multiplier is £27,800.

 The employee pays income tax on the benefit, and once again, the company incurs an employers’ NIC charge.